learn-co-curriculum/partial-locals-lab/README.md

 4. Use a partial form another controller with a local

 # Overview
-So your team's lead engineer looked over the codebase and asked you to not refer to instance variables in your partials, but rather to pass through local variables.
-That way your code will be more explicit about its dependencies when you call the partial.
+Your team's lead engineer looked over the codebase and asked you to not refer to instance variables in your partials, but rather to pass through local variables.
+That way your code will be more explicit about its dependencies.

-Also the lead engineer asked for a couple new features.
+Your team lead also asked for a couple new features.

-The first is that we display all students on the classroom show page, and stop displaying a special note about the oldest student.
+1. Display all students on the classroom show page, and stop displaying a special note about the oldest student.
 The lead engineer, being old himself, thinks that this isn't polite.

-Second, he also wants to add some search functionality so that a user can search for a classroom and see that classroom's show page.
-He tells that by using partials we can render out each matching result using a partial that displays information about each classroom.
+2. Add some search functionality so that a user can search for a classroom and see that classroom's show page.
+He requests that we use partials to render each matching result's classroom information.

 ## Instructions